Understanding Torque in Strength Training

 Let's examine real-world examples to see how torque and force distribution affect your lifts.
 We'll break down a few movements to see how torque affects each exercise's difficulty, efficiency, and muscle activation.

-The bicep curl is a third-class lever and an excellent example of how lever arms affect difficulty.
+The biceps curl is a third-class lever and an excellent example of how lever arms affect difficulty.

 • Fulcrum: Your elbow joint